monmon-io/monmon/README.md

 the monmon status page to the Monit Web UI and see what the actual issue is.
 Not long after, monmon was born.

-Since then I've added support for both Healthchecks.io and UptimeRobot, and I'll be adding other monitoring systems as time goes on.
+Since then I've added support for both Healthchecks.io, Uptime Kuma, and UptimeRobot, and I'll be adding other monitoring systems as time goes on.

 # See monmon in action